-How long will the martial law regime remain effective?
-On 18 April 2022, the President's Decree "On the Extension of the Period of Martial Law in Ukraine" extended the period of the martial law regime until 25 May 2022, but it can be further extended unlimited times.
+On 17 May 2022, the President's Decree "On the Extension of the Period of Martial Law in Ukraine" extended the period of the martial law regime until 23 August 2022, but it can be further extended unlimited times.
 Martial law terminates in case of expiration of its period or adoption of the President's decree on the termination of martial law.

-(i) Expropriation Law Who is targeted under the Expropriation Law?
-Effective from 7 March 2022 the Law of Ukraine "On the Basic Principles of Forced Expropriation in Ukraine of Property of the Russian Federation and Its Residents" ("Expropriation Law") authorised Ukrainian authorities to expropriate the property directly or indirectly owned by: the Russian Federation; legal entities (their branches, representative offices) operating and registered in Ukraine in which: the participant (shareholder) or beneficial owner (directly or indirectly) is the Russian Federation; and/or, the Russian Federation (directly or indirectly), or legal entities directly or beneficially owned by the Russian Federation, directly or indirectly own interest in the capital, shares, membership units, or any other form or membership or participation in a legal entity.
+(i) Expropriation Law

+Who is targeted under the Expropriation Law?

+Effective from 7 March 2022 the Law of Ukraine "On the Basic Principles of Forced Expropriation in Ukraine of Property of the Russian Federation and Its Residents" ("Expropriation Law") authorised Ukrainian authorities to expropriate the property directly or indirectly owned by:

+- the Russian Federation; - legal entities (their branches, representative offices) operating and registered in Ukraine in which: - the participant (shareholder) or beneficial owner (directly or indirectly) is the Russian Federation; and/or, - the Russian Federation (directly or indirectly), or legal entities directly or beneficially owned by the Russian Federation, directly or indirectly own interest in the capital, shares, membership units, or any other form or membership or participation in a legal entity.

 On 1 April 2022, the Ukrainian Parliament adopted the law on amendments to the Expropriation Law ("Amendments to the Expropriation Law") which significantly expands the circle of persons affected by the Expropriation Law.
 As of now, the Amendments to the Expropriation Law have not become effective yet.

 What property can be expropriated?

 Any movable and immovable property, funds, bank deposits, securities, corporate rights and other property (assets) that are located (registered) in Ukraine and directly or indirectly owned by the Russian Federation or its residents specified above.

+(ii) Export/Import Have any changes to export/import settlements been introduced during martial law?
 Yes.
 The National Bank of Ukraine ("NBU") adopted Resolution No. 68 dated 4 April 2022 "On Amendments to the Resolution of the Board of the National Bank of Ukraine No. 18 dated 24 February 2022" which reduces deadlines for settlements on export/import operations carried out starting from 5 April 2022 from 365 days to 90 days (with some exceptions).
 The above deadline shall not apply to export/import operations in the amount of less than 400 000 UAH (or approximately 13 673 USD) (except for the fragmentation of such operations).
+Have any trade restrictions related to the Russian Federation been introduced during martial law?
 Yes.
 Starting from 9 April 2022, the import of goods to Ukraine from the Russian Federation is prohibited accordance with Resolution of the Cabinet of Ministers of Ukraine No. 426 dated 9 April 2022 "On Application of Ban on Import of Goods from the Russian Federation".
+Have any changes to the procedure of import of humanitarian aid been introduced?
 On 20 March 2022, the Cabinet of Ministers of Ukraine adopted Resolution No. 329 dated 20 March 2022 "On Amendments to Resolution of the Cabinet of Ministers of Ukraine No. 174 dated 1 March 2022 and to nullify para 1 of Resolution of the Cabinet of Ministers of Ukraine No. 224 dated 7 March 2022" ("Amendments Resolution") which simplifies the procedure of import of humanitarian aid into Ukraine.

 According to the Amendments Resolutions, all legitimate goods which are heading to Ukraine as humanitarian aid can be imported into Ukraine without any limitations.
 A paper or electronic declaration will be needed only.
 Such imported goods will be recognized as humanitarian aid on a declarative basis without a decision of Ukrainian authorities as required before.